Vancouver Canucks: Decline (1982–1987)

 After their improbable Stanley Cup run, the Canucks slipped back into mediocrity for the rest of the 1980s, making the playoffs only four times for the rest of the decade.
-Notable players that joined the Canucks' core following the 1982 playoffs included offensively skilled forwards Patrik Sundstrom and Tony Tanti.
-Beginning in 1983–84, the Canucks' scoring title was held by either Sundstrom or Tanti for four of the next five seasons, the only season in which neither won the team scoring title was in 1985–86, when it was won by Petri Skriko.
+Notable players that joined the Canucks' core following the 1982 playoffs included offensively skilled forwards Patrik Sundström and Tony Tanti.
+Beginning in 1983–84, the Canucks' scoring title was held by either Sundström or Tanti for four of the next five seasons, the only season in which neither won the team scoring title was in 1985–86, when it was won by Petri Skriko.
 For most of the second half of the 1980s, the Canucks competed with the Los Angeles Kings for the final playoff spot in the Smythe Division.
 In the years in which they qualified for the playoffs, the team was eliminated in the first round by either the Edmonton Oilers (in 1986) or the Calgary Flames (in 1983, 1984 and the Flames' championship season in 1989, which was decided in game 7), both division rivals.

 Pavel Bure, became the first Canuck to win the Calder Memorial Trophy in 1992 and is the only sixty-goal scorer in team history.
 He is regarded as the team's first superstar.

 Following Milford's tenure as general manager from 1977 to 1982, the position was held by Harry Neale for three years, then Jack Gordon for two.
 The latter was responsible for trading away power forward Cam Neely to the Boston Bruins in 1986.
 In addition to Neely, the Canucks gave up their 1987 first-round draft pick, with which the Bruins chose Glen Wesley, and in return acquired centre Barry Pederson.
 While Pederson collected back-to-back 70-point seasons with the Canucks in his first two seasons after the trade, he was traded away to the Pittsburgh Penguins in 1989 as his performance quickly declined.
 Neely went on to have a Hall of Fame career with the Bruins, recording three 50-goal seasons, and Wesley had a solid 20-year career.

 Pat Quinn era (1987–1998)

 After the installation of former Canucks defenceman Pat Quinn as general manager in the summer of 1987, the team underwent an immediate rebuilding process, trading away core veterans for younger prospects and players.
-Among the more key transactions was a deal with the New Jersey Devils, in which Sundstrom was traded away in exchange for winger Greg Adams and goaltender Kirk McLean.
+Among the more key transactions was a deal with the New Jersey Devils, in which Sundström was traded away in exchange for winger Greg Adams and goaltender Kirk McLean.
 In addition to Quinn's trades, the team improved through the draft route with two selections, in particular.
 With the second overall selection in the 1988 NHL entry draft, the Canucks chose winger Trevor Linden from the Western Hockey League (WHL).
 The following year, the team made a controversial selection by choosing Russian winger Pavel Bure 113th overall.
 Bure was believed by most teams to be ineligible for selection that year.
 Consequently, his draft by the Canucks took a year to be verified by the league as team management went about procuring documents to prove his eligibility.